LorraineMalinda/LorraineMalinda.github.io/_tabs/about.md

 order: 4
 ---

-Hi, **I'm Lorraine Malinda** A cybersecurity professional with a Passion of safeguarding digital landscapes.
+Hi, I'm **Lorraine Malinda** A cybersecurity professional with a Passion for safeguarding digital landscapes.
--Skilled in Vulnerability Assessment
+- Skilled in Vulnerability Assessment
--Threat Intelligenge
+- Threat Intelligenge
--Windows and Linux Forensics
+- Windows and Linux Forensics